thewca/worldcubeassociation.org/style-guide.md

 ## Formatting Conventions

-- References to the "(WCA) Regulations" and "(WCA) Guidelines" should be capitalized.
+- References to the "(WCA) Regulations" and "(WCA) Guidelines" are capitalized.
 For example, Regulation 1a) is a regulation in the Regulations.
 This makes it clear that "Regulations" refers to the body of the WCA Regulations.
+- Puzzles names are capitalized.
+Event formats like "One-Handed Solving" are also capitalized.
+A puzzle name + event format should omits word "Solving" (e.g. Rubik's Cube: One-Handed).
+See Regulation 9b for official puzzles and event formats.

 ### Specific Formatting in Markdown.